 NSC 33202 Laboratory Management (2 sem. hrs.).
 This course is designed for the prospective teacher of a laboratory science.
 Topics include: lab safety; legal issues; ordering supplies and equipment; inventory; planning, conducting, and evaluating a laboratory experience; and the proper and ethical treatment of living organisms.
 Students are required to plan, implement, and evaluate a laboratory activity and to work with a college faculty member as a laboratory assistant for one semester in an introductory-level course in Biology, Chemistry, or Physics.
 One hour of class per week.
-Prerequisites: Three courses in one of the sciences (Biology, Chemistry, or Physics), or permission of the instructor.
-(Fall)
+Prerequisites: Three courses in science.

 NSC 38801-03 Selected Topics in Natural Science (1-3 sem. hrs.).
 This course is designed to extend the knowledge of Natural Science from the basic to the complex.
 Topics may include: biochemistry, relativity, atomic physics, nuclear physics, or environmental issues.
-Prerequisite: CHM 15505 and/or PHY 17505 and/or NSC 22304 or permission of instructor and School Chair.
-(On Demand)
+Prerequisite: CHM 15505 and/or PHY 17505 and/or NSC 22304 or permission of instructor and School

+Chair.
+(Fall, Spring)